amanzour/structure-informed-rna-inverse-design/README.md

 Secondary-structure-informed RNA Inverse Design, or simply structure-informed-RNA-inverse-design, is a geometric deep learning pipeline for 3D RNA inverse design that also incorporates RNA secondary-structure information.
 ![](/tertiaryedges.png)

-Secondary-structure-informed RNA Inverse Design, or simply structure-informed-RNA-inverse-design, is a geometric deep learning pipeline for 3D RNA inverse design that also incorporates RNA secondary-structure information.
+*Secondary*-structure-informed RNA Inverse Design, is a geometric deep learning pipeline for 3D RNA inverse design that also incorporates RNA secondary-structure information.
-The original code and methodology were adopted from **gRNAde** [gRNAde: Geometric Deep Learning for 3D RNA inverse design](https://arxiv.org/abs/2305.14749), Chaitanya K. Joshi, Arian R. Jamasb, Ramon Viñas, Charles Harris, Simon Mathis, Alex Morehead, and Pietro Liò. gRNAde: Geometric Deep Learning for 3D RNA inverse design. *ICML Computational Biology Workshop, 2023.* and is analogous to [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) for protein design.
+The original code and methodology were adopted from **gRNAde** [gRNAde: Geometric Deep Learning for 3D RNA inverse design](https://arxiv.org/abs/2305.14749), Chaitanya K. Joshi, Arian R. Jamasb, Ramon Viñas, Charles Harris, Simon Mathis, Alex Morehead, and Pietro Liò. gRNAde: Geometric Deep Learning for 3D RNA inverse design. *ICML Computational Biology Workshop, 2023.* analogous to [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) for protein design.
  For more information on using original code for training, testing, and also RNA design, see [gRNAde GitHub page](https://github.com/chaitjo/geometric-rna-design).

 ## Similarity to gRNAde